SpaceGold/SpaceGold-bioinformatics-final-project-1/README.md

 #### Overview
 There has been conflicting information about herd immunity out of the Manaous, Amazonas, Brazil.
-This project is a demo of a generalizable analysis pipeline of SRA and tabular geographical data.
+This project is a demo of a generalizable analysis pipeline of Sequence Read Archive (SRA) and tabular geographical data.

 #### Analysis
 Examples